-If your income is more than your Personal Allowance in a year, you have to pay tax.
-In general your Personal Allowance is spread evenly across your pay packets for the year and your employer will take out tax before giving you your pay.
+In general, your Personal Allowance is spread evenly across your pay packets for the year and your employer will take out tax before giving you your pay.

 They know how much to take out through a system called PAYE (Pay As You Earn).
-If it turns out at the end of the year that you have paid too much tax, you can get a refund; too little and you will have to pay extra.
+If it turns out at the end of the year you have paid too much tax, you can get a refund; too little and you will have to pay extra.

 This is worked out on a weekly or monthly basis, or however frequently you get paid.
 Unless there has been a mistake, you cannot get back any of the National Insurance you pay, even if your earnings fall later in the year.

 How PAYE works

-When you start work, you’ll either need to hand in a P45 formfrom your last job, or complete HMRC’s new starter checklist, which you get from your employer.
+When you start work, you’ll either need to hand in a P45 form from your last job, or complete HMRC’s new starter checklist, which you get from your employer.

 Your tax code then tells your employer how much tax to take off your pay.
 The P46 form is no longer used.